securityarch/cyber-dictionary/README.md

 My secret key that I can use to decrypt data that was sent to me encrypted with the public key I shared with the world
 #### Public key
 Encryption key that can be shared with the world so they can encrypt data and send to me
+## R
+#### RASP
+Run-time Application Security Protection, works inside the application, but it is less a testing tool and more a security tool.
+It’s plugged into an application or its run­time environment and can control application execution.
 ## S
+#### SAST
+Static Application Security Testing, scans a project at the code level for vulnerabilities, which makes it easier for individual team members to make the changes recommended by the technology
 #### SASE
 Secure Access Service Edge is a term defined by Gartner in 2019.
 This term represents collections of security functions under one umbrella.
 It focuses on security as a service.
 Terms such as CASB, SWG/CSWG, ZTA/SDP, Firewall as a Service, IAM, SDWAN, DLP, DNS security, and many more are all associated with SASE
 #### SBOM